verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch.md

 // @flow

-import Immutable from 'immutable' import type { fromJS as Immut } from 'immutable'
+import Immutable from 'immutable' import { fromJS as Immut } from 'immutable'

 import { SAY_HELLO } from '../action/hello'